The Cars vs. Van Halen: The First Six Albums!

 Released August 1982, Bad Company’s final album, Rough Diamonds, is also its weakest.
 It came along three years after the previous outing, Desolation Angels, a gap that showed them how out of touch the band was.
 By the time its lone radio track, “Electricland,” hit the airwaves of FM radio, it was fighting for airtime along with the “new rock” of Men at Work, Missing Persons, and A Flock of Seagulls, unlike three years earlier when the band was up against now-departed counterparts such as Led Zeppelin, the Eagles, and The Knack.

 Maybe the album would’ve done better if the songwriting was more memorable.
-The band sounds like it’s going through the motions, putting out an album because they don’t know what the hell else to do.
+The band sounds like it’s going through the motions, simply putting out an album because they don’t know what the hell else to do.
 To be fair, manager Grant has secluded himself after John Bonham died, and to be sure, the drugs, alcohol and stress didn’t make things any better.
 There was no 1982-1983 Bad Company tour, and the group quietly disbanded without any sort of formal announcement.
-Rough Diamonds is the sound of a band that was too tired to go on.
+Rough Diamonds is the sound of a band that was too tired to carry on.

 Fun fact (could there possibly be anything fun about this album?): The album sat in the can for well over a year before it was released.
 (If Wikipedia is accurate!)